kiadorn/SensingSounds/README.md

 # SensingSounds
-Thesis work on creating a prototype of a P2P networked AR solution for playing binaural sounds influenced by sensors.
+:speaking_head: Thesis work on creating a prototype of a P2P networked AR solution for playing binaural sounds influenced by sensors.

 ## Prerequisites
 ```